iamcoleman/senior-design/code/node/README.md

 ### Sentiment

 Find the sentiment associated with a query over time.
 Scores range from 0 to 100.
+Dates are all GMT.

     GET /sentiment/query/:query